artxfm/xox_player/README.md

   This would require that the app is able to load schedule info from the site or something like that.

-- Probably need this background audio thingy: https://pub.dev/packages/audio_service Though that may be best left to version 2.

 ## Development